Porgramming-Hero-web-course/batch-4-assignment-1-md-nahiduzzaman/src/blog-1.md

 ### Where is Union type needed?

-The Intersection type is needed when an object will contain attributes of more than one type.
-In this way we can create large and detailed data models.
+The Union type is useful when a variable can hold multiple possible types, such as a `string` or `number`.
+This adds flexibility to your code while maintaining type safety.

 ```typescript
 function displayValue(value: string | number) {